yrjarv/gardermoen/README.md

   <li>Download the 'src' folder</li>
   <li>Open index.html</li>
 </ul>
 If you want to make changes, you need to have the Typescript compiler installed.
-When you have made your edits, enter the project folder and write the following into the terminal:
+When you have made your edits, enter the "src/scripts" folder and write the following into the terminal:
 <ol>
   <li>npm install -g typescript</li>
   <li>tsc</li>